seegno/primus-objc/README.md

 ## Plugins

-The Primus javascript framework [allows for plugins](https://github.com/primus/primus#plugins) on the server-side.
+The Primus javascript framework [allows for plugins](https://github.com/primus/primus#plugins) on the server-side and the client-side.

-Primus-Objc also supports client-side plugins as well as message transformers.
+Primus-Objc supports client-side plugins as well as message transformers.

-### Transforming And Intercepting Messages
+### Transforming and Intercepting Messages

 You can intercept and transform `incoming` or `outgoing` data by registering a transform block: